SamMartin92/milestone-project-heritage-housing-issues/README.md

 ### 1. Data Collection
   * **As a data practitioner** I want relevant data **so that** data analysis can be conducted and an ML pipeline can be developed.
     * Bus Requirment: BR1 & BR2
+    * Action Required: Fetching ata via Kaggle API
       * Satisfied: Publily available housing data sourced from Kaggle
   * **As a data practitioner** I want house attribute data for the inherited properties **so that** a prediction on their sale price can be made once ML pipeline developed.
     * Bus Requirment: BR2
+    * Action Required: Fetching data via Kaggle API
-    * Satisfied: Full inherited housing data received from client
+      * Satisfied: Full inherited housing data received from client (via Kaggle)
   * **As a client** I want an explanation of the data **so that** I can understand what each column represents to more clearly comprehend the attributes which factor into the sale price of a property.
     * Bus Requirment: BR1
+    * Action Required: Inspect data
       * Satisfied: Context for each column provided in README and dashboard (Project Summary)
   * **As a technical user** I want to know the content and source of the data **so that** I can trust the quality of the project's input.
     * Bus Requirment: BR1 & BR2
+    * Action Required: Inspect dataset and ensure source is trustworthy
       * Satisfied: Dashboard (Project Summary)
 ### 2. Data visualization, cleaning, and preparation
   * **As a client** I want to see relevant plots showing how house attributes relate to the sale price **so that** I can gain a better understanding of what features are important when estimating what a property is worth.
     * Bus Requirment: BR1
+    * Action Required: Create data plots using relevant python libraries
       * Satisfied: Dashboard (Sale Price Correlation Study) & Jupyter Notebooks (SalePriceStudy & FeatureEngineering)
   * **As a client** I want to discover how house attributes correlate with sales price **so that** I know which attributes most strongly affect the sale price of a property.
     * Bus Requirment: BR1
+    * Action Required: Conduct correlation study on the data
       * Satisfied: Dashboard (Sale Price Correlation Study)
-  * **As a technical user** I want to see how the data was prepared prior to modelling **so that** i can gain insight into the Data Cleaning & Feature Engineering steps used.
+  * **As a technical user** I want to see how the data was prepared prior to modelling **so that** I can gain insight into the Data Cleaning & Feature Engineering steps used.
     * Bus Requirment: BR2
+    * Action Required: Data Cleaning & Feature Engineering
       * Satisfied: Dashboard (ML Model)
   * **As a data practitoner** I want to have a means of cleaning the data **so that** there is no corrupted or incomplete data within the dataset for ML modelling.
     * Bus Requirment: BR2
+    * Action Required: Data Cleaning
       * Satisfied: Jupyter Notebook (DataCleaning)
   * **As a data practitoner** I want to have a means of engineering the data **so that** the data is compatible with ml tasks and the variable distribution can lend itself to more accurate predictions.
     * Bus Requirment: BR2
+    * Action Required: Feature Engineering
       * Satisfied: Jupyter Notebook (FeatureEngineering)
 ### 3. Model training, optimization and validation.
   * **As a client** I want to predict the the value of the properties I have inherited **so that** I know how much they are worth and maximise their sale value.
     * Bus Requirment: BR2
+    * Action Required: Build ML pipeline wiht a target of 'SalePrice'
       * Satisfied: Dashboard (House Price Prediction)
   * **As a client** I want to predict the the value of any house in Ames, Iowa **so that** I have knowledge about the hosuing market in the area if I wish to purchase there in the future.
     * Bus Requirment: BR2
+    * Action Required: Build ML pipeline wiht a target of 'SalePrice'
       * Satisfied: Dashboard (House Price Prediction)
   * **As a data practitioner** I want a means of optimising the performance of the ML pipeline **so that** I can make the most accurate sale price prediction possible.
     * Bus Requirment: BR2
+    * Action Required: Hyperparameter optimisation using GridSearchCV
       * Satisfied: Jupyter Notebook (SalePricePredition)
   * **As a technical user** I want to know how the model was trained **so that** I gain insight into the fine tuning of the ML task.
     * Bus Requirment: BR2
+    * Action Required: Present most up to date version of pipeline in dashboard
       * Satisfied: Dashboard (ML Model), Jupyter Notebook (SalePricePredition)
   * **As a technical user** I want to know how the performance of the ML model **so that** I know how effiecient it is and how it was evaluated.
     * Bus Requirment: BR2
+    * Action Required: Evaluate ML model performance and present evidence
       * Satisfied: Dashboard (ML Model), Jupyter Notebook (SalePricePredition)
 ### 4. Dashboard planning, designing, and development.
   * **As a client** I want to easily navigate through a dashboard **so that** I can easily find the information I desire.
     * Bus Requirment: BR2
+    * Action Required: Build streamlit dashboard using 'Multipage' class
       * Satisfied: Dashboard (Side Menu)
   * **As a client** I want interactive visualisations **so that** I may focus on specific elements of the data.
     * Bus Requirment: BR1
+    * Action Required: Plot data and render visualisations in dashboard
       * Satisfied: Dashboard (Sale Price Correlation Study)
   * **As a client** I want to be presented with the summed value of my inherited homes  **so that** I can have a reliable estimate of their value.
     * Bus Requirment: BR2
+    * Action required: Run ML Pipeline on inherited housing data and get total sum of values.
       * Satisfied: Dashboard (House Price Prediction)
   * **As a client** I want run sale price predictions using attributes for any Ames, Iowa property **so that** I can predict the sale price of a property I may wish to purchase in the future
     * Bus Requirment: BR2
+    * Action Required: Use streamlit widgets to create an app which uses ML pipeline to predict based on inputs
       * Satisfied: Dashboard (House Price Prediction)
   * **As a technical user** I to know the project hypotheses and how they were validated **so that** I can gain insight into how conclusions were reached during data analysis.
     * Bus Requirment: BR1
+    * Action Required: Posit hypotheses and presnt findings of attempt to validate
       * Satisfied: Dashboard (Project Hypotheses)
 ### 5. Dashboard deployment and release.
   * **As a client** I want a live site **so that** I can access the dashboard and make predictions whenever I wish.
     * Bus Requirment: BR1 & BR2
+    * Action Required: Deploy site on heroku
       * Satisfied: Dashboard

 ## Rationale to map the business requirements to the Data Visualizations and ML tasks
 * Business Requirement 1: Correlation Study and Data Visualisation